 Every income tax payer should have life insurance policy not only for tax exemption but also to secure his/her family.According to 2018-2019 budget, life insurance offers tax benefit of up to Rs 1.5 lakh under section 80 C of the Income Tax Act as shown in the table above.
 It is one of the best tax saving instruments.
 Also in the case of death, the lump sum amount which is offered to the beneficiary is not taxable under section 10(10D).

-Health insurance or Mediclaim is one of the tax saving instruments and policy that every family should possess a security against any illness.
+Health insurance or Mediclaim is one of the tax saving instruments and policy that every family should possess to protect against any illness.
 Under mediclaim, tax deductions are availed on the premium paid under section 80D.
 Thus premiums up to Rs.
 25,000 are subjected to tax deductions.
-If we purchase a health insurance for ourselves as well as our parents, then we are eligible for deductions up to Rs.
-30,000.
+If we purchase health insurance for ourselves as well as our parents, then we are eligible for deductions up to Rs.
+50,000.

 Unit Linked Insurance Plan (ULIPs):

 For a long term investment, Unit Linked Insurance Plan is one of the good tax saving instruments.
 The premiums are invested in debt and equity.
 It also offers insurance to our investment.
 We can expect good returns if we invest in it for 10-12 years.
-In case of ULIP, there is no premium holiday.
-Our policy can get discontinued if we fail to pay premium.
+In the case of ULIPs, there is no premium holiday.
+Your policy can get discontinued if youe fail to pay the premium.
 It is the only tax saving instrument which allows us to switch from equity to debt.
 It allows tax deduction of up to Rs.
 1.5 lakh under the section 80 CCC of the Income Tax Act.

 New Pension Scheme (NPS)

-If we are looking for a one of the tax saving instruments which offers both retirement and tax benefits, then New pension Scheme is the best investment option.
+If we are looking for a tax saving instrument which offers both retirement and tax benefits, then the New pension Scheme is the best investment option.
 It is a low cost and friendly investment option.
 We can invest a minimum amount of Rs.
 6000 in instalments as well as lump sum.
 An investor can also choose where to allocate money, whether in equity, gilts or corporate bonds.